leechuanxin/santa-frontend/README.md

 To incentivise users to get into the spirit of gifting, the dApp rewards *Goodwill* points to users who have granted wishes. *Goodwill* points can be used to claim NFT badges that can be displayed on one's profile.
 The dApp also has a leaderboard to feature the top wish granters.

-Here are the links to our [frontend](https://github.com/leechuanxin/santa-frontend), [Express backend](https://github.com/leechuanxin/santa-express), and [smart contract](https://github.com/JustinWong98/santa-blockchain).
+Here are the links to our [frontend](https://github.com/leechuanxin/santa-frontend), [Express backend](https://github.com/leechuanxin/santa-express), and [smart contract](https://github.com/JustinWong98/santa-blockchain) repositories.

 ## Features